nudeli/nudeli/README.md

 ## About Me

-I'm a recently graduated software developer with hands-on experience as a full-stack developer, building robust backend services and dynamic frontend applications.
+I'm a recently graduated software developer with experience as a full-stack developer, building robust backend services and dynamic frontend applications.
 I'm passionate about blockchain technology and love exploring its potential to create innovative and decentralized solutions.
-Feel free to check out my projects and connect with me to collaborate or chat! 🚀
+Feel free to check out my projects and connect with me to collaborate or chat!

 ## Main Skills
 [![My Skills](https://skillicons.dev/icons?i=js,html,css,react,angular,java,cs,dotnet,cypress,solidity,docker,azure)](https://skillicons.dev)